 - No eyelashes or eyebrow are evident on the 1966 50 cent circulation strike, nor on the proof strike;

 - Eyelashes and an eyebrow are evident on the 1969 proof 50¢;

-- The Royal Australian Mint archives includes a small packet of coins that is marked as having been sent out from the London Mint.
+- The Royal Australian Mint archives include a small packet of coins that are marked as having been sent out from the London Mint.
 It includes two 1966 50¢ coins that are marked as "London Hub Type I" and "London Hub Type II"; (Images of both are included below.)

-I've not yet been able to locate any information relating to the evolution of the final design used, however I did find some information in the memoirs of Arnold Machin - "Arnold Machin, Artist of an Icon".
-In the chapter covering his selection to design the 2nd obverse of Elizabeth II, Machin stated that "I still continued to work on the effigy, and did several versions, because I made it a classical design which was a symbol of royalty, rather than a portrait.
-The pearls round the neck were done a number of times in order to give perfect detail, so that I was submitting designs for some months."
+I've not yet been able to locate any information relating to the evolution of the final design used, however, I did find some information in the memoirs of Arnold Machin - "Arnold Machin, Artist of an Icon".
+In the chapter covering his selection to design the 2nd obverse of Elizabeth II, Machin stated that "I continued to work on the effigy, and did several versions because I made it a classical design which was a symbol of royalty, rather than a portrait.
+The pearls around the neck were done several times to give perfect detail so that I was submitting designs for some months."
 (The emphasis in bold is my own.)
 This passage shows that it isn't unprecedented with this particular design for there to be slight variations in the portrait.
 Further on in the same chapter, Machin goes on to state that the obverse was completed in 1964, and that he was awarded the OBE by the Queen in 1965.
 "My success with the coinage designs brought commissions from various quarters and I was invited to design coins for Australia...", although he makes no further reference to his work for the Australian coinage.